AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Characteristics

 \subsection{X-ray and Radio non-detections}

 Our X-ray flux upper limit, as detailed in Section~\ref{sec:Swift}, translates to an X-ray luminosity upper limit of $L_{X}\lessapprox2\times10^{43}$\,erg\,s\textsuperscript{-1} between 0.3-15.2 keV, between $\sim12$ and $\sim54$ days post-peak, in AT2019cmw's rest-frame.
 This is not particularly constraining on the presence of X-ray emission.
 For example, in the study by \citet{hammerstein_final_2023} for TDEs with a redshift of $z\leq0.075$ they find 6 TDEs with $L_{X}\leq10^{42}$erg\,s\textsuperscript{-1} and 7 TDEs with $L_{X}\geq10^{42}$erg\,s\textsuperscript{-1}.
 However, some of the TDEs in their sample considered `X-ray bright' would be detected at AT2019cmw's redshift at the depth of our observations.
 AT2020ddv, for instance, has a \textit{Swift} XRT X-ray luminosity of $\gtrsim3\times10^{43}$\,erg\,s\textsuperscript{-1} at a similar time to AT2019cmw post-peak.
 In addition to this, AT2020ddv is almost an order of magnitude less luminous at optical/UV wavelengths than AT2019cmw.
 At the time of our observations, the ratio between AT2019cmw's derived blackbody luminosity and its X-ray luminosity upper limit was $\sim50-100$.
 As can be seen in Figure 8 from \citet{hammerstein_final_2023}, this would place it near the upper end of their $L_{BB}/L_X$ distribution for X-ray detected TDEs.
+In their sample, at a similar time post-peak to our \textit{Swift} XRT observations 6 TDEs had $L_{BB}/L_X$ between $\sim1$ and $\sim50$, and 2 showing $L_{BB}/L_X$ between $\sim100$ and $\sim300$.
 This suggests that AT2019cmw was not particularly X-ray luminous at the time of our observations.

 Assuming a spectral shape of $F_{\nu}\sim{{\nu}^{-1}}$ for our K-correction, our VLA C-band flux upper-limit of $<4.5\,{\mu}$Jy corresponds to a luminosity upper limit of ${\nu}{L}_{\nu} < 2.8\times10^{38}\mathrm{erg\,s^{-1}}$ between 4-8 GHz 1474.86 days after first detection (970.94 days in rest frame).
 As seen in the sample paper from \citet{cendes_ubiquitous_2024} the majority of optically-selected TDEs are not particularly radio-loud, with many events being detected at luminosities below our detection limit at a similar time post first-detection.
 However, they show that a subset of TDEs are extremely radio-luminous due to on-axis relativistic jetted emission.
 Swift J164449.3+573451 \citep{cendes_radio_2021} for instance was detected at a luminosity over two orders of magnitude above our detection limit for AT2019cmw's redshift.
 This places tight constraints on the presence of any on-axis relativistic jetted emission in AT2019cmw.
 We discuss this further in Section~\ref{sec:Radiocomparison}.